mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.lint()
 Runs a series of tests to verify that the chart is well-formed.
+This method will return a `Boolean` type indicating whether the chart linting was successful (`true`) or not (`false`).

 ```groovy
 helm.lint(